teleprop/teleprop/README.md

 - Optionally Land Cover (clutter) data for example Copernicus Urban Atlas Land Cover Land Use or Corinne Land Cover.
 - Transmitter database: optionally you can get data from national authority or create from design data
 - Base map layer for example OpenStreetMap, Google Maps tiles.
-- Transmitter antenna radioation pattern
+- Transmitter antenna radiation pattern
 ## Designed for what use?
 Easy to use tool for:
 - to predict transmitter coverage area